MinhGiaNgy/SpringHack-24-/README.md

    - For Auth: ('./routes/authentication');
    - For Transcripts: ('./routes/transcripts');
    - For generation: ('./routes/generation');

+6. **Access the application**
-   Open your browser and go to `http://localhost:5000` to see the application in action.
+   Open your browser and go to http://localhost:5000 to see the application in action.

 ## Folder Structure